QUT: A Unit Testing Framework for Quantum Subroutines: Theoretical background

 \subsection{Polymorphic probabilistic assertions}

-As shown above, the context-dependent semantics of quantum subroutines gives rise to various types of outcomes, which can be used as arguments in assertion statements within unit tests.
-The probabilistic assertion is the conditional probability $P(A\vert B)$, where $A$ is the assertion statement and $B$ represents the observed outputs of the unit test program \cite{klymenko2025}.
-Here, we examine evaluation methods for three types of equality assertion arguments: quantum states, quantum processes, and distribution functions underlying measurement outcome statistics.
+As shown above, the context-dependent semantics of quantum subroutines give rise to a variety of outcomes that can serve as arguments in assertion statements within unit tests.
+A probabilistic assertion is defined as the conditional probability $P(A\vert B)$, where $A$ denotes the assertion statement and $B$ represents the outputs of quantum measurements \cite{klymenko2025}.
+In this work, we focus on evaluation methods for three types of equality assertion arguments - quantum states, quantum processes, and the distribution functions underlying measurement outcome statistics - all of which can, in principle, be reconstructed from the measurements using appropriate techniques (for instance quantum tomography).